sammcvicker/spellcrafting/docs/api-reference.md

 # API Reference

-This document provides a reference for all public exports from the `magically` package.
+This document provides a reference for all public exports from the `spellcrafting` package.

 ## Core